alekszejg/portfolio_website/README.md

 CURRENT GOALS
-- Server Actions: verify frontend and backend logic once more (do useActionState instead?)
 - Test Rate Limit: create python script or curl it
 - Database: after all testing, clean it, backup it, load it into volume again